AbobakarSadeeq/CSharp-Project-Levi-/README.md

 6. Email send on Admin order accepted and more
 7. CRUD of mobile's
 8. Admin can add employees and give the role to them
-9. You can check it by run it
+9. You can check it by run it, there is alot more things going on there.

  Installing this application in another computer